-- Place the base of the buildings along the edges of streets, parks and open space to create enclosure of the public realm. - Locate the façade of the building base within the build-to-area or along the build-to-line per the CR zone development standards. - Provide greater building setbacks, where appropriate, to improve pedestrian amenities, including more space for tree planting, wider sidewalks, forecourt plazas and other publicly accessible open spaces.
+- Place the base of the buildings along the edges of streets, parks and open space to create enclosure of the public realm (see Figure 17). - Locate the façade of the building base within the build-to-area or along the build-to-line per the CR zone development standards. - Provide greater building setbacks, where appropriate, to improve pedestrian amenities, including more space for tree planting, wider sidewalks, forecourt plazas and other publicly accessible open spaces.

-Goal: Ensure that the buildings along streets and open spaces provide a safe and attractive environment for pedestrians.
+Goal: Ensure that the buildings along streets and open spaces provide a safe and attractive environment for pedestrians (see Figure 18).